I’m talking about sending nude photos to someone who wants them. And I’m referring to adults of consenting age.

 Archaic views of the body

 When first meeting a guy, I’m a little shy and awkward – that’s a lie, I’m more nervous than a child with clown phobia, meeting a clown.
 I started taking nudes to show guys (and myself) a side of me more daring, racier and uninhibited.
 Their reactions, and my willingness to be vulnerable, helped me begin to appreciate my figure.
-Excuse me for crafting myself like a victim who deserves a bravery award, but when you have a twisted spine and a hunched back, there’s nothing like compliments on a photo of your bare backside to uplift body acceptance.
+Excuse me for crafting myself like a victim who deserves a bravery award, but when you have a twisted spine, there’s nothing like compliments on a photo of your bare backside to uplift body acceptance.

 As discussed on my Free The Nipple Movement post, male artists and religion has influenced how we perceive female bodies.
 There was a time when males showing their nipples was illegal in public.
 Presently, men can publicly wander without a shirt, and even if you think it’s disgusting or wrong, you won’t believe it as immoral as a woman doing the same.
 The sex industry has designed itself on the stereotype men always feel horny and women who are less so, have to oblige to keep men satisfied.

-That’s why women are slut-shamed and why studies reveal the female gender tend to receive less orgasms.
+That’s why women are sexually shamed and why studies reveal the female gender tend to receive less bedroom pleasure.
 Haven’t we all heard the jokes about a man deciding to clean in the hopes of getting some action?
 Or a man spending cash on a first date to get a woman in bed?
 What if a woman wants first date sex?
-A piece on Australian NBC, revealed research suggesting just “one in four women masturbate regularly.”
+A piece on Australian NBC, revealed research suggesting just one in four women self-pleasure regularly.
 For men, it’s so casual to acknowledge and admit doing.

 Sending nude photos – what’s the problem?